What is Biodynamic Craniosacral Therapy and how does it work?

 Are you going to adjust my bones?
 That makes me nervous, especially around my head and spine.

 You can rest easy.
-BCST is different from other craniosacral approaches or chiropractic in that we do not need to do any physical manipulation or adjustment.
+The work we do does not involve any physical manipulation or adjustment.
 We use soft contact, wherever it’s needed, to tune into your tissues both physically and energetically.
 In response, your body shows us where it needs to shift restriction or pain.
 Most often the practitioner’s attentive presence and awareness of your anatomy is enough support for your body’s physical structures to reorganize on their own.
 There is never a need to make this happen manually.

 What can I expect in a session?

 An in-person session takes place mainly on the treatment table with clothing on, though some work may be done sitting or through brief guided exercises.

 We start off with a brief check-in to see where you’re at and set an intention for the session.
-Then for the duration of the session you’ll be lying on your back on the treatment table while I place my hands lightly on various places and tune in to your body.
-Movement is minimal, and the work is very quiet though I will be dialoguing with you about what I’m working with or what you’re sensing.
+Then for the duration of the session you’ll be lying on the treatment table while I place my hands lightly on various places and tune in to your body.
+Movement is minimal, and the work can be very quiet though I may dialogue with you about what I’m working with or what you’re sensing.
+I may guide you through some simple movments as part of a treatment protocol.

 You may enter a very restful state where your body feels very still and at ease.
 You might also feel body sensations such as gurgling, heat or cold, buzzing, expansion and contraction.
 It’s okay if discomfort or emotions surface as your body processes and releases energy.
 Often people report feeling calmer and more relaxed at the end of a session.